 Early cloud computing providers scratched an important itch.
-They made software available to many who were underserved, reduced its costs and provided a modicum of security and system management that was better than many IT departments had and was very welcome.
+They made the software available to many who were underserved, reduced its costs, and provided a modicum of security and system management that was better than many IT departments had and were very welcome.

 Cloud infrastructure providers continue to develop high performance and scalability in the cloud that was not dreamed about by the first-generation cloud providers.
 Those providers continue to expand what infrastructure means on the way to building a utility.
 The Oracle Ampere A1 blah, blah, blah is a good example.